rpominov/fluce/README.md

   // It is called with the state object that contains state of all stores,
   // (the same object that is available as `fluce.stores`). return (newState) => {
-    // Now you're in charge, and can decide if the state will be changed
+    // Now you're in charge, and can decide whether the state will be changed
     // and to what value.
 To set the new state you should call the
     // `replaceState` function.
 You can not call `replaceState` on a request
     // from fluce, and you can also call it at any time you want.
 For instance,